Magnolia Cemetery (Mobile, Alabama)

-Magnolia Cemetery is a historic city cemetery located in Mobile, Alabama.
-Filled with many elaborate Victorian-era monuments, it spans more than 100 acre.
-It served as Mobile's primary, and almost exclusive, burial place during the 19th century.
+Magnolia Cemetery is a historic city cemetery located in Mobile, Alabama, United States.
+It spans more than 100 acre.
+It served as Mobile's primary, and almost exclusive, burial place during the 19th century and is filled with many elaborate Victorian-era monuments.
 It is the final resting place for many of Mobile's 19th- and early 20th-century citizens.
 The cemetery is roughly bounded by Frye Street to the north, Gayle Street to the east, and Ann Street to the west.
 Virginia Street originally formed the southern border before the cemetery was expanded and now cuts east–west through the center of the cemetery.
 Magnolia contains more than 80,000 burials and remains an active, though very limited, burial site today.

 History

 Magnolia Cemetery was established by municipal ordinance on an initial 36 acre parcel outside the city limits in 1836 as Mobile's New Burial Ground.
 The cemetery grew to its present size with the addition of the numerous new sections.